Bruce Springsteen: 1984–1986: Born in the U.S.A. and cultural phenomenon

 In 1984, Springsteen released Born in the U.S.A., which sold 30 million worldwide, and became one of the best-selling albums of all time, with seven singles hitting the top ten.
 The title track was a bitter commentary on the treatment of Vietnam veterans, some of whom were Springsteen's friends.
 The lyrics in the verses were entirely unambiguous when listened to, but the anthemic music and the title of the song made it hard for many, from politicians to the common person, to get the lyrics—except those in the chorus, which could be read many ways.
 The song made a huge political impact, as he was advocating for the rights of the common working-class man.

 The song was widely misinterpreted as patriotic, and in connection with the 1984 presidential campaign became the subject of considerable folklore.
-In 1984, conservative columnist George Will attended a Springsteen concert and then wrote a column praising Springsteen's work ethic.
-Six days after the column's publication, then President Ronald Reagan, in a campaign rally in Hammonton, New Jersey, made brief mention of the song, saying, "America's future rests in a thousand dreams inside your hearts.
-It rests in the message of hope in the songs of a man so many young Americans admire—New Jersey's own, Bruce Springsteen."
-Two nights later, at a concert in Pittsburgh, Springsteen told the crowd, "Well, the president was mentioning my name in his speech the other day and I kind of got to wondering what his favorite album of mine must've been, you know?
-I don't think it was the Nebraska album.
-I don't think he's been listening to this one."
-He then began playing "Johnny 99", with its allusions to closing factories and criminals.
+In 1984, conservative columnist George Will attended a Springsteen concert and then wrote a column praising Springsteen's work ethic, further discussing his "presumed patriotism" with the usage of the phrase "born in the U.S.A."
+Six days after the column's publication, then President Ronald Reagan, in the middle of his reelection campaign, praised Springsteen's "patriotism" during a campaign rally in Hammonton, New Jersey.
+Springsteen responded dismissively to Reagan's comments two days later during a show in Pittsburgh, and from around this time, he began taking time at his shows to talk about his political views.
+Starting in November, he donated some concert proceeds to local charities or community organizations.